Wednesday, January 4, 2012

 This episode has all the good stuff, including giant monsters, epic space battles, exciting chases, a menacing villain, a castle full of booby traps, and it was an exciting adventure story that felt reminiscent of classic Medieval fables, the same way the original trilogy paid tribute to classic Medieval tales.
 The evil vizier in this episode has one of my favorite villain designs, as he looks like a mix between Jafar from Disney's "Aladdin", and Lo Pan from "Big Trouble in Little China".
 All our heroes get proper screen time, and there’s some funny moments, mostly amusing quips from C-3PO … “Don’t follow R2 sir, he’s likely to get himself lost in an elevator”.
 This episode also marks the first appearance of Kybo Ren, and a cameo from the bounty hunter IG88.

-Thanks for reading my review of the 80’s animated TV series “Star Wars: Droids” … "And may the Schwartz be with you!"
+Thanks for reading my review of the 80’s animated TV series “Star Wars: Droids” … and continue to enjoy the shows you Love!

 Stay Tuned, a review of the 80’s TV show “Star Wars: Ewoks” is up next.